When Your Benefits Start

 Other Payments May Affect Your Disability Benefits

-For more information about how these benefits can affect your Social Security payments, refer to the following publications:
+For more information about how these benefits can affect your Social Security payments, please refer to the following publications:

-- How Workers' Compensation And Other Disability Payments May Affect Your Benefit;
+- How Workers' Compensation And Other Disability Payments May Affect Your Benefit.

-- Windfall Elimination Provision; or
+- Windfall Elimination Provision.

 - Government Pension Offset.